mwd1993/Chat-GPT-Helper/README.md

 Requires TamperMonkey

-The `Chat GPT Helper` script is designed for users of the ChatGPT interface on OpenAI's website, aimed at enhancing user experience through additional functionalities.
-It operates as a Tampermonkey user script, which can be easily added to most modern web browsers.
-Here are the key features and benefits of using this script:
+The `Chat GPT Helper` script, crafted for the ChatGPT interface on OpenAI, enriches your browsing with extra features.
+Easily installable as a Tampermonkey script, it offers a seamless way to upgrade your chat experience.
+Here's what it brings to the table:

 ### Key Features: